1985–86 FA Cup: Fifth round proper

-The fifth set of games were intended to be played on 15 February 1986, but due to earlier replays, some of these matches were not concluded until just under a month later.
+The fifth round of games were intended to be played on 15 February 1986, but, due to bad weather and an amazing 8 replays over the 8 ties, some of the ties were not determined until just under a month later.
 Holders Manchester United were eliminated by West Ham United.
+Fourth Division side Peterborough United was the lowest-ranked team in the round.

 Sixth round proper

 The sixth round of FA Cup games were played either at the weekend on 8 March or midweek on 11-12 1986.
 Replays were played in the following midweek fixture.

 Replays

 Semi-finals

 Everton reached their third consecutive FA Cup final.